thesoul214/typescript-cheatsheet/README.md

 We will use two references to achieve this. `activeSlideWatcher` and `isDoneSlidingWatcher` are a mutable objects that will persist for the full lifetime of the hero-slider component.

 - `isDoneSlidingWatcher` will serve as a pointer in case a `nextSlide` or any other event is called from an upper scope, like the autoplay instance.
-- `activeSlideWatcher` serves as a pointer to the `activeSlide` so that the auto play instance won't be out of sync with the current active slide.
+- `activeSlideWatcher` serves as a pointer to the `activeSlide` so that the auto play instance won"t be out of sync with the current active slide.
 It is updated during the `useEffect` hooks subscribed to the `activeSlide` state variable whenever the user changes slide:

 ```tsx
   ...